sfinktah/comfy-ovum/README.md

 **NOTE:** Since LM Studio does not actually support unloading models on request, this node requires you install the the LM Studio model "liquid/lfm2-1.2b" and set your automatic model unloading to the shortest possible period (60 seconds).

+## LM Studio Unload (Ovum/LLM)

+Force an immediate unload of the LM Studio model when an auto-unload timer is pending.
+This node cancels the repository’s shared unload timer (scheduled by LM Studio Prompt nodes) and triggers a tiny model switch on the LM Studio server to free VRAM sooner.

+What it does:
+- Cancels any pending auto-unload timer shared by all LM Studio nodes in this package.
+- If a timer was active, it sends a minimal request to switch to the tiny model "liquid/lfm2-1.2b" so VRAM is released quickly.
+- If no timer was active, it does nothing (and tells you so).
+- Always passes its first input through unchanged so you can wire it inline without breaking your graph.

+Inputs:
+- any_input (ANY, passthrough)
+- server_address (STRING, default: localhost)
+- server_port (INT, default: 1234)

+Outputs:
+- any_output (ANY, passthrough of any_input)
+- status (STRING) — human-readable summary: unloaded now, attempted but failed, or nothing to do.

+Notes:
+- Install the LM Studio model "liquid/lfm2-1.2b" for unloading to work as designed.
+- All LM Studio requests from these nodes are serialized; the unload timer is suspended during requests and restarted after completion.

 ## Workflow Helpers (Widgets to values)

 - Widget To String (KJNodes): Read a widget from any node in your workflow (works inside subgraphs, unlike KJNODE) and returns its value as a STRING